Alex Formenton: International play

 Formenton, along with London Knights teammate Robert Thomas, was selected to represent Canada at the 2018 World Junior Championships, where he helped Canada win a gold medal.
-He would later be charged with sexual assault for an incident that occurred at a team event in June 2018.
+He would later be charged with sexual assault and acquitted along with four other Hockey Canada players, Carter Hart, Dillon Dubé, Michael McLeod, and Cal Foote arising from an alleged sexual assault that occurred at a team event in June 2018.
+In August 2026, it was reported that Formenton and the other players had been suspended from eligibility following a breach Hockey Canada code of conduct stemming from the alleged assault, however Formenton had been reinstated that month.